-Intraoperative multimodality monitoring at UPMC includes expertise in somatosensory evoked potentials (SSEP), brainstem auditory evoked potentials (BAEP), transcranial motor evoked potentials (TcMEP), direct cortical motor evoked potentials (dcMEP) electroencephalography (EEG) and electromyography (EMG).
-Direct peripheral nerve recordings (CNAP and CMAP) are also are performed, as well as single unit micro-electrode recordings (MER) and macrostimulation performed for subcortical mapping during placement of DBS electrodes in various subcortical structures.
+Intraoperative multimodality monitoring at UPMC includes expertise in somatosensory evoked potentials (SSEP), brainstem auditory evoked potentials (BAEP), transcranial motor evoked potentials (TcMEP), direct cortical motor stimulation evoked potentials (dcsMEP) electroencephalography (EEG) and electromyography (EMG).
+Direct peripheral nerve recordings (CNAP and CMAP) are also performed, as well as single unit micro-electrode recordings (MER) and macrostimulation performed for subcortical mapping during placement of DBS electrodes in various subcortical structures.
 EEG is used to monitor cerebral function and ischemic risk during cerebral and peripheral vascular procedures, including cerebral aneurysm treatment, carotid endarterectomy and a variety of cardiothoracic procedures.

 EEG recorded directly from the pial surface of the brain, or electrocorticography (ECoG), is used to help determine resection margins in epilepsy surgery, and to monitor for seizures during direct electrical stimulation of the brain surface carried out while mapping eloquent cortex in awake patients.
 In addition to providing IONM services, the CCN also performs diagnostic evoked potential testing, and transcranial Doppler studies.

-The CCN is proud to provide a high-quality, high value service at a significantly low cost to patients, which it is able to achieve by constantly evaluating and improving clinical services through its various research initiatives and quality improvement programs.
+The CCN is proud to provide a high-quality, high value service at a significantly low cost to patients, which it can achieve by constantly evaluating and improving clinical services through its various research initiatives and quality improvement programs.
 The center’s cutting-edge research efforts—represented by multiple, peer-reviewed publications in high quality journals each year—have demonstrated the value of the application of multimodality intraoperative neurophysiological monitoring to improved patient safety during various peripheral and central nervous system operative procedures.